0821 - Leading with Intention to Promote Diversity, Equity & Inclusion

 Dr. Margaret Carlock-Russo

-President, The American Art Therapy Association
+Past President, American Art Therapy Association

 Margaret Carlock-Russo, EdD, LCAT(NY), ATR-BC, ATCS, is a board certified art therapist and licensed creative arts therapist, currently serving as the President of the American Art Therapy Association.
 Margaret has over 25 years of experience as an art therapist working with individuals and groups.
 Much of her career has been spent working with people with health conditions or impairments, learning disabilities and dementia.
 Most recently, she has developed Chroma Soul Arts, an organization focused on providing community groups and retreats, addressing issues of aging, social connection, self-care, and wellness.
 Margaret is also an associate faculty at Prescott College, coordinating their Expressive Arts Therapy Post Master’s Certificate Program.